JaeryoungLee/JaeryoungLee.github.io/content/activity-summary.md

   - block: collection
     content:
       title: Activities
+      text: This page is currently being developed.
+Stay tuned for updates! 👀
-      text: Here are a selection of projects that I have worked on over the years.
+      # Here are a selection of projects that I have worked on over the years.
       filters:
         folders:
           - activity